Sugar Tech Special Issue (March - April, 2021): "History of Sugarcane Breeding, Germplasm Development and Molecular Biology"

 There is a need to document the history of sugarcane breeding and developments in key associated activities including germplasm development, molecular biology and molecular breeding.
 We aim to achieve this outcome through a dedicated Special Issue of Sugar Tech, the most widely circulated and read scientific journal in sugar industry globally.

 We invite expert reviews of conceptual, scientific, practical, and commercial developments in sugarcane breeding, germplasm development, molecular biology, and biotechnology, including molecular breeding from all the sugarcane growing countries in the world.
 Each review article should provide a sufficiently detailed account of these areas, but written succinctly to accommodate it within ten printed pages in Sugar Tech journal style format.

-The publication of this Special Issue is planned for September-October 2020, and the manuscripts should be submitted by 15 July, 2020.
+The publication of this Special Issue is planned for March-April 2021, and the manuscripts should be submitted by 30th October, 2020.

 About the Guest Editors